-Implementing process health monitoring is another strategy to consider for minimizing interruptions in data flow from the facility to the TRIAD Central Server.
-For example, automated email alerts that notify the site administrator if there is a failure to transfer data from PACS or an RDIM to the TRIAD Site Server would support optimal data flow.
+Implementing process health monitoring is another strategy to consider for minimizing interruptions in the data flow from the facility to the DIR Link application.
+For example, automated email alerts that notify the site administrator if there is a failure to transfer data from PACS or an RDIM to DIR Link would support optimal data flow.
 The local facility informatics architecture will dictate which types of facility process health monitoring can be implemented.

 VI.
 Map Clinical Procedure/Exam Name

 CT exams are mapped, or “tagged” using RadLex Playbook IDs (RPIDs) and fluoro procedures are tagged using ACR Common™ procedure names.
-Detailed knowledge of the exams and procedures is required for accurate mapping; therefore, it is recommended that a lead or senior technologist manage exam name mapping with support from the physician champion.
+Detailed knowledge of the exams and procedures is required for accurate mapping; therefore, it is recommended that a lead or senior technologist manage exam name mapping with support from a physicist or physician champion.

 VII.
 Manage Device Profiles for DIR Fluoroscopy